| Key Takeaway | Details |

 Speed isn't just about typing faster—it's about thinking faster.
 When you're not worried about grammar or word choice, your brain focuses on content and ideas.
 The cognitive load reduction lets you write more complex thoughts more quickly.

-I've tracked my own writing speed over six months.
+I've tracked my own writing speed over multiple years now.
 Initial improvement was about 35%.
 By month three, I was writing 50% faster than pre-AI baseline.
-The gains plateaued around 55% faster, which is where I've stayed.
-That's over half my writing time saved permanently.
+The gains plateaued around 55% faster in the first year, but interestingly, with the 2025-2026 AI improvements, I've seen an additional 10% boost.
+That's nearly two-thirds of my writing time saved permanently—time I now spend on actual strategy and creative problem-solving rather than fighting with grammar and phrasing.

 For mobile users, AI keyboards for Android and iOS deliver these same speed benefits on smaller screens where typing is typically slower and more error-prone.